Skip to content

 Access TokenShort-lived credential issued by an authorization server that a client presents to an API to access protected resources on a user's or service's behalf.

 An access token represents the authorization a resource owner has granted to a client, scoped to specific permissions and audiences.
-In OAuth 2.0 and OpenID Connect, access tokens may be opaque (validated by introspection) or self-contained JWTs (validated locally by signature).
-They are typically sent in the Authorization: Bearer header and must travel over TLS.
-Best practice is short lifetimes (minutes), narrow scopes, audience and issuer validation, and storage outside JavaScript memory where possible.
-Pair with refresh tokens for renewal, and prefer sender-constrained variants such as DPoP or mTLS-bound tokens for high-value APIs.
+In OAuth 2.0 (RFC 6749) and OpenID Connect, access tokens may be opaque — validated by calling the authorization server's introspection endpoint (RFC 7662) — or self-contained JWTs validated locally by signature.
+They are typically sent in the Authorization: Bearer header per RFC 6750 and must travel over TLS.

 Examples